In partnership with London Hydrotherapy

 A technology that promotes faster functional recovery at ALO Physiotherapy

-Extensive experience as orthopaedic and neurologic physiotherapist, specialised in the Musculoskeletal (MSK) treatment, with over 5 years practicing across the NHS and private sector in Italy and the UK.
+Luigi has extensive experience as an orthopaedic and neurological rehabilitation physiotherapist.
+He specialises in treatment of Musculoskeletal (MSK) conditions, with over 5 years practicing across the NHS and private sector in Italy and the UK.
 His passion lies in healing people.
 In 2011 he graduated in Italy (Naples, Universita’ di Napoli Federico II) and obtained a first-class honour.